 Follow the signs downhill to the beginning of the trail, a short red-framed bridge that takes you over the river and onto the trail itself.
 Just in front and below the bridge is the first little landmark, a 100m long area open for swimming during the summer season named “Nagabuchi”.

-Continue up the trail, where shortly after a map of the valley can be found.
+Continue up the trail, where shortly after a map of the gorge can be found.
 This is where visitors can gauge how long they will need to traverse the path.
 Keep in mind that depending on the weather it might take a little bit longer to walk the path due to the slippery rocks and a few steep inclines.

 Along the path, the terrain varies both on the walking path and along the river.
 Watch the river while walking through the valley and a drastic change will occur, beginning as a rather peaceful stream along Nagabuchi, transforming into a form of rapid called Tatsunokuchi, before transforming again into an almost completely still rock pool known as Meotobuchi.